 When the reigning queen of remodels, Joanna Gaines, posted a picture of a peacock-blue kitchen island, we couldn’t have loved it more.
 The interplay between muted earth tones and their vibrant cousins will always cycle back and forth.

 One of the biggest remodels of the year isn’t the kitchen.
-It’s the outdoor spaces.
+It’s the outdoor spaces, states Domino.
 We like to think this means prioritizing time outside is on everyone’s mind, so take some inspiration from that.
 Bringing the outdoors in with jewel-tone blues and greens could be a fantastic way to get on trend without risking dated cabinets in a few months.